Ingeltje/Ingeltje.github.io/_posts/2019-2-05-Hello-World.md

 ![](/images/Week%204%209%20IMG_1231.PNG "About aboutness")

 This week’s guest lecturer was Gunter Seyfried.
-I really like his work, in particular his current [Return to Dilmun project](http://www.polycinease.com/return-to-dilmun/), “co-starring” our own instructor Roland and our own Waag weblab.
+I really like his work, in particular his current [Return to Dilmun project](http://www.polycinease.com/return-to-dilmun/), “co-starring” our own instructor Roland and our own Waag wetlab.

 ![](/images/Week%204%2010%20Return%20to%20Dilmun2.jpg "Return to Dilmin")